frederic-perez/AmE-dictionary/data/idioms.md

 __push up the daisies__
 __push your buttons__
 __push<sup>1</sup>__ To hype something or someone; to pressure something or someone. _The clerk was pushing one brand so hard that I finally bought it._
+__pushing hard__ _“Pushing hard” means putting in a lot of effort or trying very hard to achieve something._
 __pushing up (the) daisies__ Dead and buried.
 (Usually in the future tense.) _I’ll be pushing up daisies before this problem is solved._ _If you talk to me like that again, you’ll be pushing up the daisies._
 __pushing up the daisies__ Dead and buried.
 __pussyfoot (around)__ To behave in an overly cautious, timid, or non-committal manner.